-People First HR Services advises that a comprehensive benefits package can be a key factor in attracting and retaining employees.
+People First HR Services advises that a comprehensive benefits package can be another key factor in attracting and retaining employees.
 They suggest the following benefits are considered to be market competitive:

-- A vacation plan which provides 2 weeks vacation initially, 3 weeks at 3 years of employment, 4 weeks at 10 years and 5 weeks at 15 years.
-Directors would normally start at 3 weeks. - 8 statutory holidays, plus any additional observed by the Government of Manitoba (i.e. Easter Monday). - A registered pension plan to which the employer makes a minimum matching contribution of 4%. - A group medical plan which includes prescription drugs, hospital, paramedical, medical supplies and travel coverage. - A dental plan which covers preventative, basic and major treatments. - A short term disability plan which provides income to the employee for short periods of incapacity.
-This can be done through an insured plan or through salary continuation. - A long term disability plan which provides income to the employee in the event that they can't return to work for an extended period of time. - Life and accidental death & dismemberment insurance. - The cost of the group benefits plan should be shared between the employer and the employee with the premiums structured so as to make any benefits under the disability plans tax exempt.
+- A vacation plan which provides 3 weeks vacation initially, 4 weeks at 5 9 years of employment, 5 weeks at 10+ years. - Eight statutory holidays, plus any additional observed by the Government of Manitoba (i.e. Easter Monday). - A registered pension plan to which the employer makes a minimum matching contribution of 4%. - A group medical plan which includes prescription drugs, hospital, paramedical, medical supplies and travel coverage. - A dental plan which covers preventative, basic and major treatments. - A short-term disability plan which provides income to the employee for short periods of incapacity.
+This can be done through an insured plan or through salary continuation. - A long-term disability plan which provides income to the employee in the event that they can't return to work for an extended period of time. - Life and accidental death & dismemberment insurance. - The cost of the group benefits plan should be shared between the employer and the employee with the premiums structured so as to make any benefits under the disability plans tax exempt.